Frost Hardy, Outdoor Groundcover, Prolific Blooms for Pollinator Gardens

 Light:Sedum are better suited to full-sun than other hardy succulents.
 They also do well in partial sun and certain varieties tolerate bright shade.
 If grown indoors, they should be kept by a very sunny window or under a dedicated grow light.

 Soil: Choose a gritty, well-draining soil to prevent root rot.
 Sedum will thrive even in shallow, lean, and sandy soil and do not typically need added fertilizer.

 Water: Young plants will need supplemental water to establish roots, but in many regions a thick mat of mature Sedum needs only rainfall.
 If the soil is porous, these plants can take extra water in the spring through fall growing season.
-More info
+How to Water Succulents

 Hardiness: Nearly all stonecrop Sedum are frost hardy down to -20F (zone 5), and a selection will tolerate -30F (zone 4).
 Many are evergreen, but some varieties will lose their leaves and go dormant in the winter, reemerging in spring with an explosion of color, attractive foliage, and blooms.
-More info
+Winter Succulent Care

 NOTES FROM THE NURSERY

 "Sedum [are] always popular with gardeners who realize plants do not have to be ostentatious, expensive, or difficult to grow to be charming" (Ray Stephenson, Sedum: Cultivated Stonecrops).

 With just a sunny location and good drainage, Sedum can spread well in unforgiving spots.
 Try planting them in retaining walls, around stepping stones, or along pathways to suppress weeds.